theChopix/functional_programming_minitask/README.md

-# functional_programming_minitask
+## Heap with operation Insert

-exam task in haskell to implement heap structure
+Task was to implement haskell program (in time limit) that could insert input data (integers) into heap structure using function 'enforce' to follow the heap rule after each pure insertion.